rehierl/node-tree-outliner/3-basic-design/3-2-0-sectioning-nodes.md

-Because a section is a sequence of strictly subsequent nodes, the definition of a sectioning node only needs to tell an algorithm when to open and when to close the sections.
+Because a section is a sequence of strictly subsequent nodes, the definition of a sectioning node only needs to tell an algorithm when to open and when to close the declared section.
 In addition to that, an algorithm must have the means to implement the corresponding operations efficiently, or even at all.

 Because an algorithm knows about a section as soon as it enters the section's sectioning node, it has the ability to execute operations that prepare itself